-You need a small but still powerful, customizable and microcontroller-like processor system for your next FPGA design?
-Then the NEO430 is the perfect choice for you!
+You need a small but still powerful, customizable and microcontroller-like processor system for your next FPGA project?
+Then the NEO430 is the right choice for you.

-It is up to you to use the NEO430 as stand-alone, configurable and extensible microcontroller, or to include it as controller within a more complex SoC design.
+It is up to you to use the NEO430 as stand-alone, configurable and extensible microcontroller, or to use it as controller within a more complex SoC design.

 The high-level software development is based on the free TI msp430-gcc compiler tool chain.
-You can either use Windows or Linux/Cygwin as build environment for your applications – the project comes with build scripts for both worlds.
-The example folder of this project features several demo programs, from which you can start creating your own NEO430 applications.
+You can either use Windows (PowerShell or Linux Subsystem) or Linux as build environment for your applications – the project supports both worlds.

 This project is intended to work "out of the box".
-Just synthesize the test setup from this project, upload it to your FPGA board of choice and start exploring the capabilities of the NEO430 processor.
-Application program generation (and even installation) works by executing a single "make" command.
-Jump to the "Let’s Get It Starte" chapter, which provides a lot of guides and tutorials to make your first NEO430 setup run: https://github.com/stnolting/neo430/blob/master/doc/NEO430.pdf
+Just synthesize the test setup from this project, upload it to your FPGA board of choice (the NEO430 uses a FPGA vendor-independent VHDL description) and start exploring the capabilities of the NEO430 processor.
+Application program generation works by executing a single "make" command.
+Jump to the "Let’s Get It Started" chapter in the NEO430 documentary, which provides a lot of guides and tutorials to make your first NEO430 setup run: NEO430 Datasheet

 - 16-bit open source soft-core microcontroller-like processor system

 - Full support of the original MSP430 instruction set architecture